 of "mentors" to further enhance the hunting experience.

 There are typically five (5) youth hunting events: turkey,

 pheasant, upland birds, deer and waterfowl as described below.

 All hunts require the hunter possess a valid Youth

 License and be under the direct supervision of a properly N.J.

 licensed, non-hunting adult 21 years of age or older.

 Pheasant - The "Youth Season" is now extended to include the Monday through Friday prior to the regular season opening dates.
 The Take a Kid Pheasant Hunting program provides opportunities for young hunters to learn and experience pheasant hunting using trained bird dogs under the supervision and guidance of knowledgeable volunteer hunting mentors.
-Youth hunters can participate in a guided hunt on one of eight Wildlife Management Areas throughout the state that are stocked with pheasants reared at the Division of Fish and Wildlife's Rockport Pheasant Farm.
+Youth hunters can participate in a guided hunt on one of ten Wildlife Management Areas throughout the state that are stocked with pheasants.

-Pre-registration is required for guided hunts (application form).
-Youth hunters between the ages of 10 and 15 who do not pre-register for a guided hunt can hunt during special hours on any one of nine stocked WMAs.
+Pre-registration is required for guided hunts available in early September.
+Youth hunters between the ages of 10 and 15 who do not pre-register for a guided hunt can hunt during special hours on any one of ten stocked WMAs.
 Support is provided by the State Federation of Sportsmen's Clubs.

 For more information or if interested in being a mentor, volunteer, or dog-handler; contact the R3 Program Staff at email@example.com or 856-629-1014.